-- 2 MS. ELIZABETH MYRIA WILSON: Lots of - 3 alcohol, drugs, parties. - 4 MR. BREEN OUELLETTE: And what were their - 5 lives like growing up? - 6 MS. ELIZABETH MYRIA WILSON: My mom's was - 7 lots of travelling.
-Her parents were in the fishing - 8 industry and, yeah, they did a lot of travelling.
-My - 9 father was ill with TB so he was sent to a TB hospital for - 10 majority of his childhood.
-Once he was removed from that - 11 he was placed in boarding homes.
-He lived in 13 different - boarding homes, 12 of them he says was the worst part of - his life.
-Lots of racism, lots of violent behaviour - towards him, sexually abused, the -- thankfully the 13th - 15 home he went to a family who lived in Lillooet and he - 16 always said this family had saved him.
-Yeah, they took him - in and looked after him as if he were their own son.
-So it - was really nice. - 19 I still have yet to meet this family.
-We've - seen each other's photos through social media.
-We've - 21 talked through social media but I haven't physically met - them yet.
-I look forward to the day that happens because - they have not only taken my dad in but they've made it a - point to keep track of his life and they've always known - 25 that he's had children and I believe the mom refers to us
+2 MS. ELIZABETH MYRIA WILSON: Lots of

+3 alcohol, drugs, parties.

+4 MR. BREEN OUELLETTE: And what were their

+5 lives like growing up?

+MS. ELIZABETH MYRIA WILSON: My mom's was 6 lots of travelling.
+Her parents were in the fishing 7 industry and, yeah, they did a lot of travelling.
+My 8 father was ill with TB so he was sent to a TB hospital for 9 10 majority of his childhood.
+Once he was removed from that he was placed in boarding homes.
+He lived in 13 different 11 boarding homes, 12 of them he says was the worst part of 12 his life.
+Lots of racism, lots of violent behaviour 13 towards him, sexually abused, the -- thankfully the $13^{\rm th}$ 14 15 home he went to a family who lived in Lillooet and he always said this family had saved him.
+Yeah, they took him 16 in and looked after him as if he were their own son.
+So it 17 was really nice.
+18

+I still have yet to meet this family.
+We've seen each other's photos through social media.
+We've talked through social media but I haven't physically met them yet.
+I look forward to the day that happens because they have not only taken my dad in but they've made it a point to keep track of his life and they've always known that he's had children and I believe the mom refers to us

 1 as myself and my siblings as her grandchildren, even 2 though we haven't met her yet.
 So that would be really 3 nice to finally get to meet them.
+4 MR. BREEN OUELLETTE: So what was your l

 4 MR. BREEN OUELLETTE: So what was your life 5 like growing up?

-6 MS. ELIZABETH MYRIA WILSON: It was 7 difficult.
-I did spend as much time as I could with my 8 grandparents and numerous aunts and uncles.
-My because 9 like I said, my parents were more focussed on alcohol and 10 drugs and I was beat up a lot.
-And, of course, for a 11 majority of it was for no reason or for little things like 12 dumping my juice or my milk or being so ill with the flu 13 that I couldn't sit up and do my homework.
-I got beaten 14 for that.
+MS. ELIZABETH MYRIA WILSON: difficult.
+I did spend as much time as I could with my grandparents and numerous aunts and uncles.
+My -- because like I said, my parents were more focussed on alcohol and drugs and I was beat up a lot.
+And, of course, for a majority of it was for no reason or for little things like dumping my juice or my milk or being so ill with the flu that I couldn't sit up and do my homework.
+I got beaten for that.
 And I don't blame my parents for it.
-I blame 15 the alcohol and the drugs and the life my dad had growing 16 up.
-And I always made sure that my sisters were never 17 physically hurt.
-So I would take the blame for anything 18 that they've done wrong or just anything wrong that my dad 19 had thought was wrong in his eyes.
-I took the blame for it 20 and took the beatings and whatnot so that my sisters 21 didn't.
-22 MR. BREEN OUELLETTE: Did it get to a point 23 where you just couldn't stay in the home anymore?
-24 MS. ELIZABETH MYRIA WILSON: Yeah, because 25 the alcohol like, once we moved to Bella Bella from
+I blame the alcohol and the drugs and the life my dad had growing up.
+And I always made sure that my sisters were never physically hurt.
+So I would take the blame for anything that they've done wrong or just anything wrong that my dad had thought was wrong in his eyes.
+I took the blame for it and took the beatings and whatnot so that my sisters didn't.

+MR. BREEN OUELLETTE: Did it get to a point where you just couldn't stay in the home anymore?

+MS. ELIZABETH MYRIA WILSON: Yeah, because the alcohol -- like, once we moved to Bella Bella from